Los Angeles, California Auto Insurance [Providers + Coverage]

 |Company||Clean record||With 1 Speeding Violation||With 1 Accident||With 1 DUI||Average|

 As is clearly shown in the above chart, different insurers treat common infractions very differently.
-For some, just a single speeding violation will cause your annual yearly rates to jump by more than $1,000 and, in some cases, much more.
+For some, just a single speeding ticket will increase your car insurance rates to jump by more than $1,000 annually and, in some cases, much more.

 However, others appear to be fairly lenient.
 USAA and Liberty mutual only increase rates by a few hundred dollars after a speeding ticket.